MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/iexecutioncontext-structure.md

 ```

 ### Parameters
- `pDispatchState`
+*pDispatchState*<br/>
 A pointer to the state under which this execution context is being dispatched.
 For more information on dispatch state, see [DispatchState](dispatchstate-structure.md).

 ##  <a name="getid"></a>  IExecutionContext::GetId Method
  Returns a unique identifier for the execution context.